-Purulia is culturally the richest district in West Bengal.
-Snuggled in its corner is Charida in Baghmundi block, the village of 300 skilled mask makers of the celebrated dance form of the region, Chau, an acrobatic martial art based dance form and is inscribed in UNESCO Representative List of Intangible Cultural Heritage of Humanity.
+Charida, snuggled at a corner of the culturally rich Purulia district, is the village of 300 skilled mask makers of the celebrated dance form of the region, Chau dance.
+It is an acrobatic martial art based dance form inscribed in UNESCO Representative List of Intangible Cultural Heritage of Humanity.
 This quaint village in the land of red soil is located at the scenic foothills of Ayodhya Hills, about 5 kms from Baghmundi.

 The tradition of Chau mask making started in Charida about 150 years back during the rule of King Madan Mohan Singh Deo of Baghmundi.
 The Chau Mask has received the Geographical Indication (GI) tag .
 The vibrant, colourful and elaborate masks convey the vigorous intent of the art form that portrays animals or characters from the epics.
 One can experience the tedious task of making the elaborate masks from scratch directly from the artists.